madberns/mindful-mads-library/README.md

 # my-favorite-psych-books
-This repo is a reflection of my passion for psychology and a fun way to practice coding at the same time.
+This repo is a reflection of my passion for psychology and a fun way to practice coding and Canva content creation at the same time.
 Each book featured here has had a meaningful impact on my own journey, and I hope it offers the same insight and encouragement to others.
-I’ve also created downloadable notecards featuring some of my favorite quotes and lessons from the books so you can carry their wisdom with you when you need it most.
+I’ve created downloadable notecards featuring some of my favorite quotes and lessons from the books so you can carry their wisdom with you when you need it most.

 ## Emotional Agility
 <img src="https://m.media-amazon.com/images/I/71NREGxbytL._AC_UF1000,1000_QL80_.jpg" alt="Emotional Agility book cover" width="200" height="300" />